-This spicy ramen recipe is easy to make and a thousand time better than store bought ramen, plus you can make it as spicy as you want!
+This spicy ramen noodles recipe is easy to make and so much better than store bought ramen, plus you can make it as spicy as you want!
 Ready in minutes!

 Who's in the mood for a big satisfying bowl of Spicy Ramen Noodles?
 I am!
 Ramen noodles are a pantry staple for households everywhere.
 It's such an easy thing to whip together with a packet of the store bought stuff, but did you know you can just as easily make homemade ramen noodles?